rpickz/go-benchpress/README.md

 ## What Does It Look Like?

+Go Benchpress output can look like a variety of things.

-This is what a Go Benchpress output looks like:
+Graphically, this is what a Go Benchpress output looks like:

 ![Example Output](examples/csvparser/example_output.svg "Example Output")